April 7, 2016

 You'll find project managers in just about every profession.
 They are found in the supply chain management, logistics, quality control and just about every other department within most big and small companies.
-They may be calm and cool by nature or infectiously enthusiastic, but the one thing they all have in common is a bachelor's or master's degree in one of the many project management programs available today, like the ones offered at Southern New Hampshire University (SNHU).
+They may be calm and cool by nature or infectiously enthusiastic, but the one thing they all have in common is a bachelor's or master's degree in one of the many project management programs available today.

 How do you know if there is a future project manager in you?
 BusinessBee.com outlines some hallmark traits:

 A project manager is a strategic thinker, leads changes and is comfortable working through the challenges of complex environments, situations and projects.
 Project managers have good people skills and communicate effectively.
 They control costs and increase efficiencies at every turn.
 This can require creativity, agility, and out-of-the-box thinking.